stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

 **Fuzzy C-Means:** For centroid-based clustering

+**5. **Cluster Evaluation:**** Utilized silhouette scores, AIC/BIC criteria, and t-SNE visualizations to evaluate the quality of the clusters and refine the model.

+**6. **Insights and Results:**** Analyzed cluster characteristics to identify player types, explored the relationship between clusters and player success, and interpreted how certain clusters may predict future performance.

 ### Visualization

-Radar charts were generated to visualize each cluster's profile, highlighting their strengths and weaknesses across different feature categories.
+**Radar charts** were generated to visualize each cluster's profile, highlighting their strengths and weaknesses across different feature categories.

-**Cluster Evaluation:** Utilized silhouette scores, AIC/BIC criteria, and t-SNE visualizations to evaluate the quality of the clusters and refine the model.

-**Insights and Results:** Analyzed cluster characteristics to identify player types, explored the relationship between clusters and player success, and interpreted how certain clusters may predict future performance.

 ### Key Findings
 - Detailed the distinct player profiles emerging from clusters, highlighting potential undervalued skill sets.